astik0398/hypergo-assignment/README.md

    - The name of the user who uploaded the video and the title of the video.
    - A brief description or summary of the video content.

+   ### `3.
+Like & Dislike`

+   If you loved any video then you can like the video as well but in case if you are not satisfied with the content then you can hit the dislike button.

 ## Technologies Used

 1. TypeScript: TypeScript is used to enhance the development experience by providing static typing and improved tooling support.